bubus128/TrainTicketMachine/README.md

 # TrainTicketMachine

 ## Description
-Solution to the Train	Ticket	Machine task
+Solution to the Train	Ticket Machine task.
+Application can be run using Docker.
+Folder [src/TrainTicketMachineGui](https://github.com/bubus128/TrainTicketMachine/tree/develop/src/TrainTicketMachineGui) contains a graphical user interface (WPF app).
+GUI was created for a university project, not as part of a recruitment task.
+This part was made as a "quick and dirty solution", but it works 😆.

 ## How to use
 1. Clone